 - raise awareness throughout Vermont’s nonprofit sector about the value of establishing performance management systems,

-- provide at least one hundred small to midsize nonprofit organizations with the tools and resources to implement basic performance management systems,
+- provide small to midsize nonprofit organizations with the tools and resources to implement basic performance management systems,

-- build the capacity of at least 15 competitively-chosen small to midsize nonprofits ito develop and implement comprehensive performance management systems based on the Results-Based Accountability™ (RBA) framework,
+- build the capacity of small to midsize nonprofits to develop and implement comprehensive performance management systems based on the Results-Based Accountability™ (RBA) framework,

 - develop shared indicators with promise for statewide use in priority areas, and